tom1milman/Sinking-Ship/README.md

 The entire project was created in under 48 hours as a submission for the **Global game Jam 2020**.

 All assets(Scripts, Images, Sounds, etc) in the game were created by me during te event period.
+The game was created using Unity Engine and C#.

 The game isn't perfect, and there are some known bugs that I didn't have time to fix.
 But this is the point of a Jam - to create something quick and fun!

 #### Screenshots